Plaquemine Lock State Historic Site

 Where is Plaquemine Lock State Historic Site located?

-Plaquemine Lock State Historic Site is located at 57730 Main St. in Plaquemine.
-It's across the river from and 10 miles south of Baton Rouge.
+Plaquemine Lock State Historic Site is located at 57730 Main Street in Plaquemine, Louisiana, about 10 miles south of Baton Rouge across the Mississippi River.